 top of page

 Have you ever felt trapped by intrusive thoughts, overwhelming anxiety, or a deep emotional numbness?
-If you or a loved one are struggling with these feelings, you’re not alone.
+If you or a loved one is struggling with these feelings, you’re not alone.

 Post-Traumatic Stress Disorder (PTSD) is a mental health condition that can develop when witnessing or experiencing something traumatic.
-It affects millions of people worldwide, often without them realizing it.
+It affects millions of people worldwide, often without them being aware of it.

 People wearing medals hold bouquets of red and white flowers, sitting closely.
 Dark suits and vibrant florals create a solemn, respectful mood.